 “A municipal tax levied by counties, cities, or special tax districts on most types of real estate - including homes, businesses, and parcels of land.
 The amount of property tax owed depends on the appraised fair market value of the property, as determined by the property tax assessor.”

 This organization also provides a map showing annual property taxes by state (including the District of Columbia), from lowest to highest, as a percentage of median home value.The top 5 states with the highest median property taxes are New Jersey, New Hampshire, Texas, Nebraska, and Wisconsin.
 The states with the lowest median property taxes are Louisiana, Hawaii, Alabama, and Delaware, followed by the District of Columbia.

 Depending on where you live, property taxes can have a big impact on your monthly payment.
 To make sure your estimated taxes will fall within your desired budget, let’s get together today to determine how the neighborhood or area you choose can make a difference in your overall costs when buying a home.

 Below are 5 compelling reasons listing your home for sale this fall makes sense.

 The latest Buyer Traffic Report from the National Association of Realtors (NAR) shows that buyer demand remains strong throughout the vast majority of the country.
 These buyers are ready, willing, and able to purchase…and are in the market right now.
 More often than not, in many areas of the country, multiple buyers are competing with each other to buy the same home.

 Take advantage of the buyer activity currently in the market.

-Housing inventory is still under the 6-month supply needed for a normal housing market.
-This means that, in most of the country, there are not enough homes for sale to satisfy the number of buyers.
+Housing inventory is still under the 6-month supply that is needed for a normal market.
+This means that in the majority of the country, there are not enough homes for sale to satisfy the number of buyers.

 Look at the reason you decided to sell in the first place and determine whether it is worth waiting.
 Is money more important than being with family?
 Is money more important than having the freedom to go on with your life the way you think you should?